-Figure 20.
+Figure 22.
 Gamma-Delta T Cell Cytokine Production is Inversely Related to Residual Tumor Burden in Ovarian Cancer

 In preclinical studies of INB-200 in GBM patient-derived xenograft models, we observed that the combined dosing of TMZ and treatment with our DeltEx DRI gamma-delta T cells led to a statistically significant (p-value ≤ 0.05) increase in overall survival in primary GBM xenograft tumors, as compared to mice treated separately with either chemotherapy or gamma-delta T cells.
 Unmodified gamma-delta cells showed no survival benefit.
-Subsequent histopathological analysis demonstrated no visible residual tumors in INB-200-treated animals at 150 days, as shown in Figure 22 below.
-This is important, since xenograft models convey the heterogeneity of a human-derived tumor and not the monotonous population of a cell line.
-Separately, we also examined the potential for sequencing chemotherapy and cell therapy, separating gamma-delta T cells from TMZ therapy by 24 hours and outside the effective concentration of TMZ.
-As shown in Figure 21 below, we observed that in TMZsensitive tumors treated with the sequenced regimen, delivery of the DeltEx DRI gamma-delta T cells led to modest improvement in median overall survival of 75 days compared to 60 days with TMZ alone but with no overall survival benefit over TMZ.
-Conversely, as discussed above, the combined TMZ and DeltEx DRI gamma-delta T cell regimen resulted in 80% of mice surviving beyond 150 days.
+Subsequent histopathological analysis demonstrated no visible residual tumors in INB-200-treated animals at 150 days, as shown in Figure 24 below.
+This is important, since xenograft models convey the heterogeneity of a human-derived tumor and not the monotonous population of a cell line used in syngenic models.
+Separately, we also examined the potential for sequencing chemotherapy and cell therapy, separating gamma-delta T cells from TMZ therapy by 24 hours (condition 1) and outside the effective concentration of TMZ.
+As shown in Figure 23 below, we observed that in TMZ-sensitive tumors treated with the sequenced regimen, delivery of the DeltEx DRI gamma-delta T cells led to modest improvement in median overall survival of 75 days compared to 60 days with TMZ alone but with no overall survival benefit over TMZ.
+Conversely, as discussed above, the combined and concomitant delivery of TMZ and DeltEx DRI gamma-delta T cell regimen (condition 2) resulted in 80% of mice surviving beyond 150 days.
 These results are consistent with our observations in cell lines, in which we observed that treatment with TMZ led to transient increase in the levels of NKG2D stress ligands.
 We believe the increased expression of these stress ligands, in turn, led to increased cytotoxic activity of the DeltEx DRI gamma-delta T cells.
-In preclinical studies, we observed that, even in TMZ-resistant tumors, administration of MGMTmodified gamma-delta T cells led to an increase in median and overall survival while sequencing TMZ and gamma-delta T cells showed no benefit.
+In preclinical studies, we observed that, even in TMZ-resistant tumors, administration of MGMT-modified gamma-delta T cells led to an increase in median and overall survival while sequencing TMZ and gamma-delta T cells showed no benefit.

-Figure 21.
+Figure 23.
 Improved Survival Observed in Both TMZ-Sensitive and TMZ-Resistant GBM Models